-The division’s main product is Time Definite International (TDI).
-Our TDI services enable delivery at predefined times, and our expertise in customs clearance keeps shipments moving as a key factor in ensuring fast and reliable, door-to-door service.
-We also provide industry-specific services to complement our TDI product.
+The division's main product is Time Definite International (TDI).
+Our TDI services enable delivery at predefined times, and our expertise in customs clearance keeps shipments moving as a prerequisite in ensuring fast and reliable, door-to-door service.
+We also provide industry-specific services to round out our TDI product.
 For example, our Medical Express transport solution, which is tailored specifically to customers in the Life Sciences & Healthcare sector, offers various types of thermal packaging for temperature-controlled, chilled and frozen contents.

 Our virtual airline

 Our global air freight network is operated by multiple airlines, some of which are wholly owned by the Group.
 The combination of our own and purchased capacities allows us to respond flexibly to fluctuating demand.
-The following graphic illustrates how our available freight capacity is organised and offered on the market.
+The opposite graphic illustrates how our available freight capacity is organised and offered on the market.
 Most of the freight capacity is used for TDI, our main product.
-If any of our cargo space remains, we sell it to customers in the air freight sector.
+If any cargo space remains on our own flights, we sell it to customers in the air freight sector.
 The largest buyer of remaining capacity is the DHL Global Forwarding business unit.